molily/testing-angular/end-to-end-testing.md

 ## How end-to-end tests work

-An end-to-end test tries to mimic how a user interacts with the application.
+An end-to-end test mimics how a user interacts with the application.
 Typically, the test engine launches an ordinary browser and controls it remotely.

 <aside class="margin-note">Simulate user actions</aside>